rpatel0022/CodePath-Prework/README.md

 <img src='https://imgur.com/R25zwnk' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+Here is the link if in case the image link does not work: https://imgur.com/R25zwnk

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with ...
 [Kap](https://getkap.co/) for macOS